7th Grade English

 Please sign in to download materials.

-In 7th grade English at Match School, scholars grapple with major themes around race, identity, and the American Dream through a variety of texts.
 Seventh graders begin the year studying the modern day Native American experience in The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.
-Then, scholars jump into the memoir When I Was Puerto Rican: A Memoir by Esmeralda Santiago, a story about the experience of a young girl who emigrates to the U.S. from Puerto Rico.
-In the third and fourth units of the year, students examine the disillusionment of the American Dream through two famous dramas, Death of Salesman by Arthur Miller and A Raisin in the Sun by Lorraine Hansberry.
-Finally, students will zoom in on a two-week unit studying poetry about the American experience with a special focus on the Harlem Renaissance.
+Then, they jump into the graphic novel American Born Chinese by Gene Luen Yang about a teenager struggling to balance his Chinese American heritage.
+Next, scholars read the memoir When I Was Puerto Rican: A Memoir by Esmeralda Santiago, a story about the experience of a young girl who emigrates to the U.S. from Puerto Rico.
+In the fourth and fifth units of the year, students examine the disillusionment of the American Dream through two famous dramas, Death of Salesman by Arthur Miller and A Raisin in the Sun by Lorraine Hansberry.
+In the sixth unit, students will zoom in on a two-week unit studying poetry about the American experience with a special focus on the Harlem Renaissance.
+Finally, students end the year with a short stories unit including texts from Jhumpa Lahiri’s Interpreter of Maladies about the Indian-American perspective, J.D.
+Vance’s The Hillbilly Elegy about the Scots-Irish challenges with poverty, and the NY Times: American Dreamers about the undocumented immigrant experience.
+Through in-depth analysis of these texts, seventh graders explore a variety of racial and cultural perspectives as they wrestle with the authenticity of the American Dream.

-It is important to note that at Match School this English course exists in conjunction with a 7th grade Composition class in which students build their writing skills.
+It is important to note that this course exists in conjunction with a seventh grade Composition class in which students write about the texts they read in English class.

 How to Use This Course